Safety On Campus

 Fire Emergencies Policies

-University Fire Emergency Policy and Procedures include evacuation procedures, a list of building emergency coordinators and designated assembly areas in cases of emergency that require building evacuations.
+The University's Fire Emergency Policy and Procedures include evacuation procedures, a list of building emergency coordinators and designated assembly areas in cases of emergency that require building evacuations.